 Biologics and Immunomodulators work in similar ways to suppress the immune response in the gut.
 Suppressing the immune response helps to prevent inflammation buildup and, therefore, decrease your UC symptoms.
 However, these medications typically work best in conjunction with diet therapy for UC.
 Now that the connection between UC and the immune system is clear, you may be wondering how this affects your long-term health.

-Does UC weaken your immune system?
+Does Ulcerative Colitis weaken your immune system?

 The bottom line